 For general queries relating to areas such as eligibility criteria, making an application or the Oriel system, please contact the Physician Specialty Recruitment Office.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for combined infection training is Thames Valley.
+The lead recruiter for combined infection training is Scotland.
+If your query is related to 2022 R2 recruitment, please contact Thames Valley [email protected]

 ---|---|---|---|---|---|---|